free things to do in New York City

 Play | Carnal: Marriage Can Be Painful

 Tom and Dan like each other.
 Dan wants a fairytale romance.
 So does Tom.
-Dan fantasizes about a destination wedding.
+Dan fantasizes about a destination more wedding.
 Tom fantasizes about Dan abusing him in a hotel room.
 In a place where fantasy and reality must collide, and the line between sex and violence is all but erased, these men must make a stand for how they want to experience love – and pain.
-A college production of the a play by Nikhil Mahapatra.
+A college production of the a play by Nikhil Mahapatra. less

 New York City, NY; NYC